 When we go to handle electronics we want to make sure tables and floors are not electrically isolated, but instead electrically bonded.
 Bonding allows those static electrons to discharge from tables and floors into the ground beneath the building they are in.
 The most common way to “ground” tables and floors is to connect them to an electrical outlet.

-These mats are normally used for covering table tops, tray liner, or as “runner” for the length of an assembly line.
+These mats are normally used for covering tables, tray liner, or as “runner” for the length of the floor for an assembly line.

 The borderline between conductive and static dissipative is 1 million ohms per square.
 This is also referred to as 1 meg ohm.
 It is 1 x 106 ohms / square.